 So saith UNESCO

 As you first walk in there is a temple which finally exemplified for me this building over building thing that all these Mesoamerican temples are keen on doing.
 I understand it now, they don’t just randomly jealously slaver a whole load of stone and stucco over the top, they respectfully leave a gap around the older original presumably to be able to access it too.
-The reason I’m saying about this is that in some places it has been done seven times over which shows huge respect for the ancestors.
+The reason I’m referring to this is that in some places it has been done seven times over which shows a huge respect for the ancestors.
 You can rarely see this so when you can take note that this onion skin effect proves much earlier histories than we give credit.
 Have a good look because some places are finding some very ancient bits beneath temples and pyramids all over the world.
 Be keenly aware that there are tunnels and deep levels under the more significant edifices that archaeologists jealously hide from you as it upsets their human timeline.

 BUILDING OF THE DANCERS (AND SWIMMERS)

-In it’s time this was a very smart place the building all made to a certain design (apart from the observatory and the wall of the dancers.
+In its time this was a very smart place the buildings are made to a certain design (apart from the observatory and the wall of the dancers.

 These slabs lined up for your perusal are a little mysterious, for layers of vertical then horizontal slabs were laid.
 There are more than 300 of them and they are still a bit of a mystery as they are removable.
 These ‘Danzante’ sculptures all seem to have different studies some even showing disembowelled forms.
 The eyes are closed, mouths open, teeth are sometimes prominent the figures wear varying costume elements.
 Follow the link if you’re interested because nobody seems to agree with what they actually portray but the distorted figures and strange genitalia on many of them certainly poses interesting questions.
 Less dancing, and more mutation and degradation?

-From this corner you see the only other building which is completely different to the other more duplicated buildings, the ‘Observatory’.
-Now this was only for the use of the highly educated ‘priests’ and shows the importance of star gazing by these people.
+From this corner of the courtyard you see the only other building which is completely different to the other more duplicated buildings, the ‘Observatory’.
+Now, this was only for the use of the highly educated ‘priests’ and shows the importance of stargazing by these people.

 My wanderings continued but the heat of the day was getting to me, so I sat on a shaded bench and gazed over the beautiful panorama while finishing my squashed chocolate croissant and water.
 It was time to see how hard it would be to get back from here, always at the back of your mind when travelling solo.

-Wandering to the exit, past a ball court and a strange residential place with a grave in it’s living room, in a bizarre way, (and yes I did climb into it for a quick look!)
-I found a posh collectivo that took me straight back to the town centre for just 50 pesos and trudged wearily through what is now the rather unpleasant town centre to my lovely barrio of Jalatlaco, an area you should stay should you come here.
-It’s peace and beautiful cobbled streets and small cafes and art shops make for a great welcome home after a long day of history.
+Wandering to the exit, past a ball court and a strange residential place with a grave in its living room in a bizarre way, (and yes I did climb into it for a quick look!), I found a posh collectivo that took me straight back to the town centre for just 50 pesos.
+I then trudged wearily through what is now the rather unpleasant town centre to my lovely barrio of Jalatlaco, an area you should stay should you come here.
+Its peace and beautiful cobbled streets and small cafes and art shops make for a great welcome home after a long day of history.